The 5 Best LLC Credit Cards

 Alternatively, the Plum Card will also reward you if you’re able to pull off early payments.
 If you’re able to pay off your balance in full within 10 days of your statement closing date, then you’ll earn an unlimited 1.5% cash back on all that you pay down.

-The Plum Card will come with an arguably steep annual fee of $250, but AMEX will waive that fee for your first year with this LLC card.
+The Plum Card will come with an arguably steep annual fee of $250, but American Express will waive that fee for your first year with this LLC card.
 And when you measure that annual fee against the potential savings—and earnings—you could access through the Plum Card, it seems like small change.

-Finally, if you’re looking for an LLC credit card for your restaurant and café, then your best bet will be the Capital One Spark Cash.
+If you’re looking for an LLC credit card for your restaurant and café, then your best bet will be the Capital One Spark Cash.

 Because very few LLC credit cards will allow you to access top rewards for groceries or dry goods—most will reward you for spending more characteristic of office-based LLCs—you’re best off searching for LLC credit cards that offer flat-rate rewards.